Crofton Academy is not responsible for content of external websites or links which are provided for convenience

 Copyright © All rights reserved.
 Crofton Academy 2019

 Company Reg: 07646836

 At school we work hard to make sure that all pupils understand how to get the best out of their time with us.
 It's crucial that pupils are safe, respected, responsible and ready to learn.
 It's also vital that alongside working with pupils for exam success, we also prepare them for their futures.
 Indeed we want to support pupils to be able to contribute positively to society and to find success and happiness in the choices that they make.
 Our 'Values' work underpins this.
 It's about attitudes and behaviours.

-From September pupils will have a ‘Values’ lesson.
-In this lesson pupils will follow a five year programme that incorporates: traditional PSHE; Careers and Progression Guidance; Social, Moral, Spiritual and Cultural Education and Fundamental British Values work.
-It will also embed with students the Crofton Core Values of: communication, collaboration, co-operation, resilience, respect and responsibility.
-This will support pupils to learn how to appropriately debate, and guide them to be able to make their own informed decisions.
-Indeed it will support pupils in their development - teaching them how to build strong, positive relationships and providing opportunities and experiences to learn about our world.
+From September 2018 pupils have undertaken ‘Values’ lesson.
+In this lesson pupils follow a five year programme that incorporates: traditional PSHE; Careers and Progression Guidance; Social, Moral, Spiritual and Cultural Education and Fundamental British Values work.
+It embeds with students the Crofton Core Values of: communication, collaboration, co-operation, resilience, respect and responsibility.
+This supports pupils to learn how to appropriately debate, and guide them to be able to make their own informed decisions.
+Indeed it supports pupils in their development - teaching them how to build strong, positive relationships and providing opportunities and experiences to learn about our world.

 Extra curricular work also forms a considerable part of our Values curriculum.
-For example, pupils will be able to work together to support others, be supported to be resilient and curious, alongside having trips and experiences that will broaden their horizons.
+For example, pupils are able to work together to support others, be supported to be resilient and curious, alongside having trips and experiences that will broaden their horizons.